You and Me (1974 British TV series): Background

 The first programme, called "A New House", was broadcast at 10:45am 14 January 1974 on BBC1.
 The series was influenced by the American series Sesame Street and the research done by the Children's Television Workshop, and was also influenced by the forerunners of other British children's education television series like Play School and Blue Peter.
-It also took guidance from the analysis of children's needs in The Warnock Report, 1978.
+It also took guidance from the analysis of children's needs in the 1978 Warnock Report.
 It aimed therefore, in the jargon of the time, to be very much a "child-centred series" with an emphasis on a child's independence, enjoyment, and understanding.
 Emotional and social education were held to be as important as more traditional school skills.
 Relationships with the presenters, who were surrogate parents and carers, were seen as central.
 There was an assumption that most children watching would be in the company of an adult.

 Format

 The series' original intention was to teach children safety, reading and emotional well-being.
 The show featured a mixture of human actors and puppets.
-In 1979, new characters were introduced which included the actor Tony Hughes as Herbert The Handyman, along with puppet characters that included Mr Bits and Pieces, a marionette made from Household objects, and Purrfecta the Cat.
+In 1979, new characters were introduced which included the actor Tony Hughes as Herbert the Handyman, along with puppet characters that included Mr Bits and Pieces, a marionette made from household objects, and Purrfecta the Cat.
 Herbert was portrayed as a well-meaning but inept handyman, who invariably made a hopeless mess of any odd job he was called upon to do.
 Although only 5 episodes of Herbert the Handyman were made, they were repeated until 1983.
 Episodes were also introduced by either: